 We address the Multi-trip Separate Pickup and Delivery Problem with Time Windows at Customers and Facilities (MT-PDTWCF), which arises in the context of two-tiered City Logistics systems (Crainic et al., 2009, 2012; Cattaruzza et al., 2017).
-In these systems, the first tier refers to the consolidation and transportation of loads between the city distribution centers, in the outskirts of the city, and intermediate facilities, called satellites, located inside the city (or close to it), by using large-capacity vehicles.
+In these systems, the first tier refers to the consolidation and transportation of loads between the city distribution centers (CDCs), in the outskirts of the city, and intermediate facilities without storage or waiting areas, called satellites, located inside the city (or close to it), by using large-capacity vehicles.
 The second tier considers the delivery/pickup of goods between the satellites and the customers, by using smaller-capacity vehicles that can travel inside the city.
+The usefulness of two-tier City Logistics systems stands in reducing the nuisances caused by freight transportation in urban areas (Crainic et al., 2009): larger trucks transport freight to satellites using corridors surrounding the city, while only small vehicles enter the city center, and the coordination of the two tiers at satellites allows the reduction of traffic congestion.

-In this paper, we focus on the second tier and consider that both customers and facilities have time windows, so that it is essential to synchronize the arrivals of vehicles at facilities and customers with the corresponding time windows.
+In this paper, we focus on the second tier problem and consider that both customers and facilities have time windows, so that it is essential to coordinate the arrivals of vehicles at facilities and customers with the corresponding time windows.
 This class of problems has recently received significant attention (see, e.g., Nguyen et al., 2013; Crainic et al., 2015b, 2016; Grangier et al., 2016; Guastaroba et al., 2016; Nguyen et al., 2017), as environmental issues and traffic congestion have become more critical in every day life (Guastaroba et al., 2016).